Popular Posts

 I vividly recall attending a Christmas program over 10 years ago in which a youth group acting out a skit.
 In this skit certain characters considered Christmas as "just another excuse to party."
 The purpose of the actors was to hold up this mirror to the audience for self-reflection.
 Is this what our holidays have become?

-Christmas, Easter, even the few lingering "Saints Days" that appear on secular calendars have strayed far from their original intentions.
-St. Valentine's Day often celebrates lust instead of love, while St. Patrick's Day is associated with overindulgence in beer while wearing the colour green.
+Christmas, Easter, even the few lingering "Saints Days" that appear on typical calendars have strayed far from their original intentions.
+St. Valentine's Day often celebrates lust instead of love, while St. Patrick's Day is associated with overindulgence in beer while wearing the color green.

 While the examples cited here may seem innocuous, I originally began this post in reaction to the Social Media created day that encouraged people to send nude photos of themselves to a friend.
 I did not want to search its exact name because I didn't want to add to its popularity.